-eHooke - A tool for automated image analysis of spherical bacteria based on cell cycle progression
+eHooke - a tool for automated image analysis of spherical bacteria based on cell cycle progression

-Paper published in Biological Imaging, September 2021
+Paper published in Biological Imaging, January 2021

 Publisher: Cambridge University Press